CRPropa/CRPropa3/doc/pages/Cpp-projects.md

 ```
 g++ example.cpp -o run -I$HOME/.local/include/ -L$HOME/.local/lib/ -lcrpropa
 ```
-However, Makefile should be employed in a general case.
+However, a Makefile should be employed in a general case.